Edward R. Murrow: World War II

-Murrow's reports, especially during the Blitz, began with what became his signature opening, "This is London," delivered with his vocal emphasis on the word this, followed by the hint of a pause before the rest of the phrase.
+Murrow's reports, especially during the Blitz, began with what became his signature opening, "This is London," delivered with vocal emphasis on the word this, followed by the hint of a pause before the rest of the phrase.
 His former speech teacher, Ida Lou Anderson, suggested the opening as a more concise alternative to the one he had inherited from his predecessor at CBS Europe, César Saerchinger: "Hello, America.
 This is London calling."
 Murrow's phrase became synonymous with the newscaster and his network.

 Murrow achieved celebrity status as a result of his war reports.
 They led to his second famous catchphrase, at the end of 1940, with every night's German bombing raid, Londoners who might not necessarily see each other the next morning often closed their conversations with "good night, and good luck."
 The future British monarch, Princess Elizabeth, said as much to the Western world in a live radio address at the end of the year, when she said "good night, and good luck to you all".
 So, at the end of one 1940 broadcast, Murrow ended his segment with "Good night, and good luck."
 Speech teacher Anderson insisted he stick with it, and another Murrow catchphrase was born.

-When Murrow returned to the U.S. in 1941, CBS hosted a dinner in his honor on December 2 at the Waldorf-Astoria Hotel.
+When Murrow returned to the US in 1941, CBS hosted a dinner in his honor on December 2 at the Waldorf-Astoria Hotel.
 1,100 guests attended the dinner, which the network broadcast.
 Franklin D. Roosevelt sent a welcome-back telegram, which was read at the dinner, and Librarian of Congress Archibald MacLeish gave an encomium that commented on the power and intimacy of Murrow's wartime dispatches.
 "You burned the city of London in our houses and we felt the flames that burned it," MacLeish said.
 "You laid the dead of London at our doors and we knew that the dead were our dead, were mankind's dead.
 You have destroyed the superstition that what is done beyond 3,000 miles of water is not really done at all."

-The Japanese attack on Pearl Harbor occurred less than a week after this speech, and the U.S. entered the war as a combatant on the Allied side.
+The Japanese attack on Pearl Harbor occurred less than a week after this speech, and the US entered the war as a combatant on the Allied side.
 Murrow flew on 25 Allied combat missions in Europe during the war, providing additional reports from the planes as they droned on over Europe (recorded for delayed broadcast).
 Murrow's skill at improvising vivid descriptions of what was going on around or below him, derived in part from his college training in speech, aided the effectiveness of his radio broadcasts.